Estimated reading time: 11 minutes

 Why is this important?

-This is important because it helps us understand more about the behavior and movement of dinosaurs, which can lead to new discoveries and insights about these ancient creatures.
+This is significant because it helps us understand more about the behavior and movement of dinosaurs, which can lead to new discoveries and insights about these ancient creatures.

 What can we learn from these discoveries?